Twicecoaster: Lane 1: Promotion

-Twice performed "Jelly Jelly" for the first time in a music program on the November 27th episode of Inkigayo.

 Commercial performance

-Upon the release of Twicecoaster: Lane 1, its title track "TT" went on to achieve an 'all-kill' by topping the realtime charts of all eight major South Korean music sites Naver Music, Melon, Mnet, Olleh Music, Genie Music, Bugs, Monkey Music, and Soribada.
-On October 31, it was reported that the EP recorded more than 165,000 physical copies sold on Gaon Chart within a week, recording the highest sales for a Korean girl group album for the year 2016.
+On October 31, it was reported that the EP recorded more than 165,000 physical copies sold on the Gaon Album Chart within a week, recording the highest sales for a Korean girl group album for the year 2016.
 With this, the group surpassed the five-month sales of their previous EP release Page Two in only seven days.
-The album also debuted atop the Weekly Gaon Album Chart.
-It also entered the Billboard World Albums chart at number 3 in its chart issue dated November 12.
+The album also debuted atop the weekly Gaon Album Chart, and entered the Billboard World Albums chart at number 3 in its chart issue dated November 12.

-Twicecoaster: Lane 1 then became the third best selling album on the Gaon chart for the month of October, recording 166,810 copies sold.
+Twicecoaster: Lane 1 then became the third best selling album on the Gaon Album Chart for the month of October, recording 166,810 copies sold.
 On November 22, it was reported that the EP had surpassed 200,000 physical sales, making Twice the only K-pop girl group who had sold over 200,000 album copies throughout 2014 to 2016.
 By the end of the year, the album became the fifth best-selling album release and the best-selling Korean girl group album for 2016, recording 350,852 copies sold.
 The EP held the record of having both the highest first-day and first-week sales for a Korean girl group album until it was surpassed by Twice's succeeding release Signal in 2017.

 Christmas edition

-On December 5, 2016, Twice first announced through their official SNS channels that they would be releasing a Christmas edition of Twicecoaster: Lane 1, which is a version wherein the album's jacket photos are changed to that of Twice wearing holiday outfits but essentially having the same track listing as the original release.
+On December 5, 2016, Twice first announced through their official SNS channels that they would be releasing a Christmas edition of Twicecoaster: Lane 1, which is a version wherein the album's jacket photos are changed to that of Twice wearing holiday outfits but having the same track listing as the original release.
 Pre-orders was scheduled on December 12 and the album release slated for December 19.
 On December 7, the group released two group teaser photos of the members wearing Christmas attire.
 Upon its release on December 19, the Christmas edition sold over 115,000 copies in pre-orders.